vrandall66/front-end-submissions-public/1706/mod-3/personal-project/template.md

 #### Nice To Haves

-* Fancy stock ticker
+* Fancy stock ticker on home page:
+  * logged out: all stocks
+  * logged in: choice of portfolio stocks or all stocks
+* Gamification of stock picker game (
 * Inclusion of data from sources other than IEX
 * What if game where user can pick date to invest in company in the past and see how much they would have gained / lost
 * Ability to pull financial statements from SEC's EDGAR and display in PDF form
 * Microtransactions via Stripe API for if bankrupt player wants to try again
+* Implement more complex securities like commodities and digital currencies

 ##### Unrealistically abmitious:
-* use OCR to create financial statement components
+* use OCR to create financial statement components allow options trading
-* Implement more complex securities like commodities and allow options trading
 * Suggest stocks based on current makeup of user's portfolio

 #### Biggest Challenges